 Lake Chelan is south of Winthrop and provides access to the park via the Lady of the Lake described above.
 Lake Chelan is also a popular year round recreation area (boating, swimming and hiking in the summer, cross country skiing in winter).

-Another important thing to remember for North Cascades National Park is to bring a variety of clothing for rain or sun at all times!
+Another important thing to remember for a North Cascades National Park day trip is to bring a variety of clothing for rain or sun at all times.
 See this previous post for suggestions for what to wear during winter (or fall or spring!
 In the pacific northwest).
 It’s important to bring food and water with you for your day in the park as there aren’t really any services in the middle of it.